This wonderful orange Spring flower-shaped handmade soap for my guest bathroom was literally made in 2 seconds.

 Tips for Successful Soap Making

-Preserve the soap by putting it in clear plastic wrap. - While you could use plastic molds, I recommend the metal ones, because they’re sturdier and won’t break if you really press on them.
+Preserve the soap by putting it in clear plastic wrap. - While you could use plastic moulds, I recommend the metal ones, because they’re sturdier and won’t break if you really press on them.